sogeuni/contents/abs/apendix/standard-command-line-options.md

+---
-# G.1.
+title: G.1.
 Standard Command-Line Options
+---

 Over time, there has evolved a loose standard for the meanings of command-line option flags.
 The GNU utilities conform more closely to this "standard" than older UNIX utilities.